danmayer/deferred-server/README.md

   * Deferred-URL, runs like deferred-script except opposed to signing a payload and pushing it, you can request a URL that includes the signature and it runs and returns the script.
 Need to think about how to return, either files, redirects, html, or json results
   * Possibly no app, but just a way to deferred-server boot a Redis or graphite box, which was configured via chef.
 This only opens ports on the box you need.
       * Another example is open street map tile server http://tiledrawer.com/ python-mapnik2 is required script is out of date / broken.
 Work through and fix these steps http://tiledrawer.com/scripts/script-LBFwku.sh.txt
+  * I think all the projects and what a person does with a server should be a entirely separate service… Perhaps there is one API but it is a different API / endpoint and data.
+This project has gotten far to big.
+First split off the library deferred server and the CLI, then split off all the project specific code

 __Bugs__